jordipons/ChordProfiles/README.md

 To do:
 --------------------------
-- introduce augmented chords.
+- introduce Aug chords.
-- comment.
+- ordenate chords from simpler to much harder.
-- program alternative methods for finding the pitch profile.
+- program alternative methods for finding the pitch profile: root coding.
-- consider root analysis.

 Authors:
 --------------------------